anypay/anypay/README.md

 - set environment variable `ANYPAY_FEATURE_BITCOINCASH=1` to enable support for bitcoin cash

+## Generating API Documenation

+To generate API documenation locally with swagger you must run the REST API process.

+First set the DATABASE_URL to a valid postgresql database, as outlined below.

+Then run `node servers/rest_api/server.js` and navigate your browser to `http://localhost:8000/documentation`.

+The JSON schema used to generate Swagger clients is then available at `http://localhost:8000/swagger.json`.

+Setting the `PORT` environment variable to something other than 8000 will allow use of a different http port.

 ## Running the Tests

 Ideally every piece of the application will have accompanying tests to increase